leaf-kernel/kernel-old/README.md

 - Serial I/O
 - Nighterm
 - printf
+- Ramdisk (ish only TAR for now.
+Still usable)

 ## Work in progress
 We are currently working on APIC (IOAPIC and LAPIC).